Ford Ranger (T6): Troller T4

 The Troller T4 is an off-road vehicle that was produced in Brazil by Ford subsidiary Troller Veículos Especiais S/A. Designed with a similar body and chassis layout as the Jeep Wrangler and Land Rover, the T4 was produced from 2004 to 2021.
 Following the purchase of Troller by Ford, the T4 underwent a design upgrade in 2014, adopting a shorter-wheelbase version of the Ranger T6 frame.

 In 2021, Ford Brasil ended local vehicle production, ultimately closing down operations of its Troller subsidiary.

 Sales

+The Ranger is consistently among the best-selling vehicles in nations around the world, including in Australia, New Zealand, South Africa, Vietnam, the Philippines, and Argentina.
+In 2024, the Ranger became the best-selling pickup truck in Europe for ten years in a row, accounting for nearly half of all pickup trucks sold in Europe and claiming a majority of the market in Ireland, Germany, Belgium, and the United Kingdom.